 The European Renewable Gas Registry

-ERGaR is founded as a cooperation between European registries of biomethane certificates that will enable cross border trade of biomethane certificates among the member registries.
+ERGaR is founded as a cooperation between national renewable gas registries in Europe that will enable cross border trade of renewable gas certificates among the member registries.

 Biomethane is biogas upgraded to natural gas quality and the cooperation aims at creating an independent, transparent and trustworthy documentation scheme for mass balancing of biomethane distributed along the European natural gas network.

 ERGaR will also provide for cross-border transfer of sustainability characteristics attached to the consignments and enable producers in countries without a registry to trade biomethane across Europe.

 ERGaR will be the Europe-wide recognised organisation for administering and mass balancing volumes of renewable gases virtually distributed along the European natural gas network.
 The organisation brings together national renewable gas registries’ expertise to elaborate on a joint basis for issuing and cancelling guarantees of origin for consignments with export destinations.

 ERGaR seeks recognition as a voluntary scheme under the Renewable Energy Directive.